This post is also available in: Español

 Family Heritage and my Northern Roots.

 My family is from the state of Chihuahua, located in the north of the Mexican republic and border with Texas.
-Our northern culture and cuisine are all about meat, milk, cheese, dried chilis, potatoes, corn, wheat, apples, pecans and stone fruits.
+Our northern culture and cuisine are all about meat, milk, cheese, dried chilis, potatoes, corn, wheat, apples, pecans, and stone fruits.

-I still remember going in to my great grandmother’s cocina and being greeted with those aromas of the soup and milky cheese.
+I still remember entering my great-grandmotherās cocina and being greeted with the aromas of soup and milky cheese.
 Not to mention the freshly made flour tortillas.

 Food is what brings us back to our roots!